(This is a guest post by Alejandra Gonzalez, a seasoned business model strategist, product owner, and innovation coach.

 - Lean Startup is designed to go from solutions to businesses.

-Going through all these consecutive stages and iterate, not only takes time, but prioritizes certain "catalyzers" above others at each stage like
+Going through all these consecutive stages and iterating not only takes time but prioritizes certain "catalyzers" above others at each stage like

 - creativity over traction during concept solution design,